 Comfort is an important consideration, since you won’t be able to stay focused and motivated for long periods of time if you aren’t feeling comfortable.
 At the same time, you don’t want to be so comfortable that you fall asleep while working.
 It’s a fine balance, but you want your workspace to be comfortable enough to add to your productivity.

 As you will probably be working for long hours, having an ergonomic chair is vital for your productivity and health.
-When choosing your chair, look for one that’s not only adjustable, but is able to provide proper support for your back.
+When choosing your chair, look for one that’s adjustable and provides proper support for your back.

 As a freelance graphic designer, you will often be communicating with clients, whether it’s by phone or on Skype.
 As such, you need a space that is free from distractions.
 You don’t want to have a meeting with a client, only to have kids and pets running around in the background.